Mojtaba Pirzadeh

 Mojtaba Pirzadeh (Persian: مجتبی پیرزاده; born January 1, 1986) is an Iranian actor.
 He is best known for his role in the 2016 drama film The Salesman, which won the Academy Award for Best Foreign Language Film.
-He is also known for his performances in Rona, Azim's Mother (2018) and Tooman (2020).
-Pirzadeh earned a Crystal Simorgh nomination for his performance in Tooman.
+He is also known for his performances in Rona, Azim's Mother (2018) and No Choice (2020).
+Pirzadeh received critical acclaim and a Crystal Simorgh nomination for Best Supporting Actor for his performance in the drama film Tooman (2020).

+Pirzadeh has also starred in the drama television series Awning (2017–2018), the biopic film Gholamreza Takhti (2019), the horror web series Them (2021), the mystery web series The Translator (2023), the war film Metropole Cinema (2023), and the crime web series The Lion Skin (2023).